pivotal/docs-tap/api-auto-registration/about.hbs.md

 ## <a id='getting-started'></a> Getting started

-For information about the architecture of API Auto Registration, or the APIDescriptor CR and API entities in Tanzu Application Platform GUI, see [Key Concepts](key-concepts.hbs.md).
+For information about API Auto Registration architecture, or the APIDescriptor CR and API entities in Tanzu Application Platform GUI, see [Key Concepts](key-concepts.hbs.md).

 For information about configuring iterate, run, and full Tanzu Application Platform cluster profiles, see [Configure API Auto Registration](configuration.hbs.md).

-For information about generating API specs and registering them with the TAP GUI catalog, see [Use API Auto Registration](usage.hbs.md).
+For information about generating API specifications and registering them with Tanzu Application Platform GUI catalog, see [Use API Auto Registration](usage.hbs.md).

 For information about other profiles, install the `api-auto-registration` package.
 See [Install API Auto Registration](installation.hbs.md).

-Troubleshoot and debug problems using the tips in [Troubleshooting](troubleshooting.md).
+For information about troubleshooting and debugging API Auto Registration, see [Troubleshooting](troubleshooting.md).